slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
+> *"If you can smile when things go wrong, you have someone in mind to blame.*
+> *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
 > *"Nothing is more despicable than respect based on fear."  -- Albert Camus*
-> *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
-> *"If you can smile when things go wrong, you have someone in mind to blame.*
++ rapahelz@x -- technology: belief in competence.
+Regulation: belief in influence

+- be careful what you tolerate.
+You are teaching people how to treat you
+- Call a rich guy poor, and all he will do is smirk.
+Call a powerful man weak, and all he will do is smirk.
+Call a charming misogynist a «virgin», and all he will do is smirk.
+If it affects you, it is true.
+- civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - How he carries himself is how he will be treated.
 A man with supreme confidence and self-assurance will be treated like one.
-- people respect who they can’t disrespect.
-- be careful what you tolerate.
-You are teaching people how to treat you
+- if you don’t like something, just take away its only power: your attention.
+- in any hierarchy there are zealots
+- No one cares about you until you win.
+No one is ever ignoring you, everyone is focused on their goals, and you should be doing the same.
 - People don’t fly business class just for the seat.
 They do it to not have to spend 12 hours with normies.
 The more money you make the more you realize the barriers to luxury are not just for comfort.
 But for seperation.
-- if you don’t like something, just take away its only power: your attention.
-- civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
+- People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
+- people respect who they can’t disrespect.
+- Stop wasting time on fake achievements.
+Learn to fight, build, or make money.
+Real men create, not escape.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
-- People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
 -->

 > *"If you want to know who controls you, look at who you are not allowed to criticize." (...)